Tyler Heineman: Milwaukee Brewers

-During spring training in 2017, the Astros traded Heineman to the Milwaukee Brewers for a player to be named later or cash considerations.
-The Brewers assigned him to the Colorado Springs Sky Sox, where he posted a .281 batting average with two home runs and 20 RBIs in 199 at bats.
+On March 26, 2017, during spring training, the Astros traded Heineman to the Milwaukee Brewers in exchange for a player to be named later or cash considerations.
+The Brewers assigned him to the Triple–A Colorado Springs Sky Sox, where he posted a .281 batting average with two home runs and 20 RBI across 199 at bats.

+In 2018, Heineman played in 78 games split between Colorado Springs and the Double–A Biloxi Shuckers, accumulating a .251/.360/.346 batting line with 4 home runs and 24 RBI.
+He elected free agency following the season on November 2, 2018.

 Arizona Diamondbacks

 On November 13, 2018, Heineman signed a minor-league contract with the Arizona Diamondbacks.
 He opened the 2019 season with the Reno Aces, batting .325/.407/.525 in 80 at bats.

 Miami Marlins

 On June 3, 2019, the Diamondbacks traded Heineman to the Miami Marlins for cash considerations.
 On September 3, the Marlins selected Heineman's contract.
-He made his major league debut on September 4 versus the Pittsburgh Pirates, striking out as a pinch hitter.
+He made his major league debut the next day against the Pittsburgh Pirates, striking out as a pinch hitter.
 He recorded his first MLB hit on September 25; a pinch-hit double off Jacob deGrom.
-He hit his first career home run off Zack Wheeler on September 26.
-On October 16, Heineman was outrighted to AAA New Orleans.
+Heineman hit his first career home run off Zack Wheeler on September 26.
+On October 16, he was removed from the 40-man roster and sent outright to the Triple–A New Orleans Baby Cakes.
 He was an MiLB Organization All Star.
-He became a free agent following the 2019 season.
+Heineman elected free agency following the season on November 4.